 Please note that to facilitate easier browsing and indentification of a relevant case on small devices, we have truncated the summaries which requires you to click "more" to view a full summary.
 If you wish to view these summaries without truncation, click here

-Fire Damage to Vessel While Being Repaired - Direct Action Against Insurer - Application of Provincial Statute
+Fire Damage to Vessel While Being Repaired – Applicable Law - Direct Action Against Insurer – Liability of Repairer

 Langlois v.
 Great American Insurance Company, 2015 QCCS 791

-Précis: The Quebec Superior Court held that there was the right of a direct action against the insurer of ship repair yard under the provisions of the Civil Code.
+Précis: The Quebec Superior Court held that there was a right of direct action against the insurer of a ship repair yard under the provisions of the Civil Code.

 No summary available.